simonitminds/tmp_kpiconnect/README.md

 * Run `mix phx.server`
 * Go to `phoenix.local:4000` in the browser

+### Seed data

+* The seeds file will delete items in the database and seed new data
+* Run `mix run priv/repo/seeds.exs`

+### To run the "console" on Production follow these steps:

+* Run `nanobox console web.main`
+* Run `iex -S mix`
+* Then do things

 Nanobox article on phoenix and azure deploys: https://content.nanobox.io/how-to-deploy-phoenix-applications-to-microsoft-azure-with-nanobox/#updatethedatabaseconnection

 Nanobox guides: https://guides.nanobox.io/elixir/phoenix/existing-app/